Giants vs. Cubs Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Cody Bellinger, Wilmer Flores and others in the Chicago Cubs-San Francisco Giants matchup at Wrigley Field on Tuesday at 7:40 PM ET.
+The Chicago Cubs host the San Francisco Giants at Wrigley Field on Wednesday at 2:20 PM ET.
+Those looking to place a player prop wager can find odds on Cody Bellinger, Wilmer Flores and others in this matchup.

 Bet on this matchup or its props with BetMGM!